guaix-ucm/megaradrp/doc/auxiliary.rst

 alternative to obtain the best focus of the telescope using the A&G system.
-Since this mode requires having precise information on the spatial distribution of the flux coming from a point source in a region a few arcsec in diameter the use of one of the two IFU bundles is required (LCB or SCB).
-Since the SCB IFU has the finest spatial sampling this should yield the best telescope focus estimate.
+Since this mode requires having precise information on the spatial distribution of the flux coming from a point source in a region a few arcsec in diameter the use of the LCB  IFU bundle.

 Requirements
 ++++++++++++